 Matching repeaters update automatically as you move the map or change filters.

 Disclaimer: This tool aggregates publicly available repeater information from multiple sources and user-contributed data.
-While this tool is free to use, you are not free to use the data within this tool without prior written permission.
+While this tool is free to use, you are not free to use the data within this tool without prior written permission (this is to prevent people from taking my free tool and reselling it to others).